Many wildlife species call South Australia’s national parks home, but some of them can easily be mistaken for something they’re not.

 Koalas were labelled as ‘koala bears’ by Europeans when they first settled in Australia because of their bear-like appearance.
 But they’re actually marsupials, or pouched mammals, which means they’re related more closely to kangaroos than bears.

 Even though you can see the physical resemblance, echidnas, porcupines and hedgehogs are worlds apart.

 Echidnas are native to Australia and Papua New Guinea, and are one of only two egg-laying mammals in existence – called ‘monotremes’.
 The only other monotreme is the platypus.

-Hedgehogs, however, are native to Africa, Europe and North America, while porcupines are native to North America and South America, Europe, Asia, and most of Africa.
+Hedgehogs, however, are native to Africa, Asia and Europe, while porcupines are native to North America and South America, Europe, Asia, and most of Africa.